Dual Diagnosis Treatment Great Falls, MT

 Center For Mental Health - 54.9 miles from Great Falls, MT

-Center For Mental Health is a dual diagnosis treatment center in Conrad, MT that offers treatment services for drug and alcohol addiction and mental health disorders that include borderline personality disorder as well as avoidant personality disorder.
+Center For Mental Health is a dual-diagnosis treatment center in Conrad, MT that provides treatment services for mental health and substance abuse disorders that include bipolar disorder as well as schizoid personality disorder.

 Address: 514 South Front Street, Conrad, MT 59425 in Pondera County